 #22 {_tempo(4/3) {4,{7/2,F4,Ab4,Db5,F5}1/2,{3/4,B2}{13/4,F3 Ab3 Db4 F4 Ab4 Db5 F5 Ab5 Db6 F6 Ab6 Db7 -}, &B1 ---}}

 These ties merge the (symbolic) time intervals of the beginning and ending occurrence.
-For instance, score “C4& &C4″ could be replaced with “C4 _ ” or equivalently “{2, C4}”.
-The merging of time intervals takes place in procedure FillPhaseDiagram() of file “FillPhaseDiagram.c”.
+For example, the score "C4& &C4" could be replaced by "C4 _ " or equivalently "{2, C4}".
+The merging of time intervals is done in the FillPhaseDiagram() procedure of file "FillPhaseDiagram.c".

-While parsing the compact polymetric structure for building the phase table — read Complex ratios in polymetric expressions — the algorithm calls GetSymbolicDuration() (in “SetObjectFeatures.c”) to calculate the symbolic duration of a sound-object or simple note.
-By default, this is easy to compute.
-Flag ignoreconcat is set to true if the sound-object or note is not followed with a ‘&’.
+While parsing the compact polymetric structure to build the phase table — see Complex ratios in polymetric expressions — the algorithm calls GetSymbolicDuration() (in "SetObjectFeatures.c") to calculate the symbolic duration of a sound-object or simple note.
+By default, this is easy to calculate.
+The ignoreconcat flag is set to true if the sound-object or note is not followed by a '&'.
 The duration is set by prodtempo = Prod / tempo.

 If ignoreconcat is false, GetSymbolicDuration() looks for the next acceptable occurrence of the note or sound object preceded by a ‘&’.
 Acceptability implies the following conditions:

-- The note or sound-object should be under the same MIDI channel or the same Csound instrument;
+1. The note or sound-object should be on the same MIDI channel or the same Csound instrument;

-- The date of the next occurrence should be greater than the on-setting date.
+2. The date of the next occurrence should be later than the on-set date.

-These conditions are easy to trace in the example.
-For instance, “A1b&” cannot be paired with “&A1b” because the latter occurs at an earlier date.
-The next valid occurrence is “&A1b”.
-The same holds for pairs shown in other colors.
-Each color indicates a matching pair.
+The conditions are readily apparent in the example.
+For example, "A1b&" cannot be paired with "&A1b" because the latter occurs at an earlier date.
+The next valid occurrence is "&A1b".
+The same applies to pairs shown in other colours.
+Each colour indicates a matching pair.

-Once the duration has been set, the algorithm calls PutZeros() to fill as many columns as required for setting the total duration of the pair of tied notes — read Complex ratios in polymetric expressions.
+Once the duration has been set, the algorithm calls PutZeros() to fill as many columns as necessary to set the total duration of the pair of tied notes — as detailed in the page on Complex ratios in polymetric expressions.

-In addition, when “&A1b” is parsed later, it should be ignored because the time span of the note has already been set by calling GetSymbolicDuration() and PutZeros() at the time of parsing “A1b&”.
-Skipping these procedures is ensured by flag foundendconcatenation.
+In addition, when "&A1b" is parsed later, it should be ignored because the duration of the note has already been set by calling GetSymbolicDuration() and PutZeros() at the time of parsing "A1b&".
+Skipping these procedures is ensured by the foundendconcatenation flag.

 Graphic display

-The following is a sound-object graph of measures #20 to #21 on which the borders of intervals in tied notes are marked with dashed lines.
-The borders of “Ab1& … &AB1″ (red color) are self-explanatory when compared with the musical score displayed above: each occurrence is an instance of “{1/8, Ab1&} &Ab1″.
+The following is a sound-object graph of measures #20 to #21 on which the bounderies of intervals in tied notes are marked with dashed lines.
+The bounds of "Ab1& … &AB1" (red colour) are self-explanatory when compared with the musical score shown above: each occurrence is an instance of "{1/8, Ab1&} &Ab1".

 Source: ManWithNoName in the MuseScore community